orendon/contrib-hub/README.md

 There is still a lot of work to do, but these are the core features:
 * Submit your repo as "Help Wanted"
-* Search repos by your personal interests and usefull filters
+* Search repos by your personal interests and useful filters
-* Find projects asking for help or people near you doing stuff
+* Find projects needing help or people "near you" doing cool stuff
 * Contribute, collaborate.

 # Contributing